One Reason I’m Retaliating Against Google, Or Foot-guy

 Ain’t that life?
 That all the small things are really big?

-I wish I was Rupi Kaur, but all I’ve got are a number of tasteless foot-related puns crowd-sourced from my friends on the Internet, sprinkled throughout this piece like Google Easter Eggs.
+I wish I could articulate my story with artfulness and grace, but all I’ve got are a number of tasteless foot-related puns crowd-sourced from my friends on the Internet, sprinkled throughout this piece like Google Easter Eggs.
 Yee-fucking-haw!

 A little over two years ago, a couple months after joining Google, was when I first noticed him.
 A white man in his fifties who must have toe-tally mistaken the Google shuttle for his personal Tinder account because he was using it to hit on multiple Asian women, including myself.